-- (1) Calculated as the aggregate value that would have been realized if the Options which vested during the year ended December 31, 2020 were exercised on the vesting date thereof.
-None of the Options granted which vested during the year ended December 31, 2020 were in-the-money at the time of vesting. - (2) Summarizes the aggregate value of those share-based awards that vested during the year ended December 31, 2020 that would have been realized if EPSP Shares had been sold on their vesting date during the year ended December 31, 2020. - (3) All share-based awards relate to Mr. Lyons service as a director of the Corporation.
+(1) Calculated as the aggregate value that would have been realized if the Options which vested during the year ended December 31, 2021 were exercised on the vesting date thereof.
+None of the Options granted which vested during the year ended December 31, 2021 were in-the-money at the time of vesting.

+(2) Summarizes the aggregate value of those share-based awards that vested during the year ended December 31, 2021 that would have been realized if EPSP and DSU Shares had been sold on their vesting date during the year ended December 31, 2021.
+The DSUs are cash settled.